 Buying a Car

 Other than a house, for most people, buying a car is their biggest expense.
 Assuming you have a reasonable commute and a decent-paying job, the 20/4/10 rule is the way to go.
-Put down 20% of the cost of the vehicle and finance the rest for no more than four years.
+Put down 20% of the cost of the vehicle and finance the rest for no more than four years (5-year loans are common too).
 You should aim to spend no more than 10% of your gross income on transportation.
 In most situations, this ensures you don’t buy more car than you can afford.

 In general, buying a new vehicle isn’t a sound financial investment.
 But if you plan to drive the car for at least ten years, it can make sense.

-As you know, owning a car has other costs associated with it, such as insurance and maintenance.
-To estimate how much it will cost to own the car for five years, double the price tag (not the price you pay) and divide by 60.
-A $10,000 car costs about $333 per month.
+As you know, owning a car has other costs associated with it, such as insurance, gas expenses, registration and inspection fees, regular maintenance, and unexpected fixes.
+To estimate how much it will cost to own the car for four years, double the price tag and divide by 48.
+Sticker Price × 2 ÷ 48 (months) = Estimated monthly cost over 4 years.
+A $25,000 car costs about $1,042 per month.

 Cars are depreciating assets, meaning they lose value over time.
 So, to ensure you don’t spend too much of your hard-earned money on something that will never increase in value, limit your spending to 20% of your take-home pay for all costs on all vehicles you own.